sgibson47/find-some-fun/To-Do.md

     then, if MyMap.props.events isn't empty,
     [X] for each event, query EB for venue location & https://www.eventbriteapi.com/v3/venues/${venue_id}/?token=${auth_token}
-    [] create a Marker & Pop up for the event/venue combo [] add a marker for each venue
+    [X] create a Marker & Pop up for the event/venue combo [] clear venues when new search is made
-[] add a pop up at each marker describing || linking to event

 Put events in a scrollable list next to map